withr/withr.github.io/_posts/2015-03-16-set-up-shiny-server-on-ubuntu-14-dot-04.md

 ## Setup locale

-**Note: This step must be done before installing Shiny Server**
+**Note: This step must be done before installing Shiny Server** **Note!!
+All your documents under your shiny app's folder should have the same encoding as your system, this will solve many bugs.
+Or if you encount a encoding problem, check your data's encoding type first!**

 For detail description about how to set up locale on Linux, please have a look of this [post](http://withr.me/configure-character-encoding-for-r-under-linux-and-windows/).
 I just show how to install Norwegian locale and set it as the default locale.